rails/rails/guides/source/association_basics.md

 end
 ```

 If you use a hash-style `where`, then record creation via this association will be automatically scoped using the hash.
-In this case, using `@parts.assemblies.create` or `@parts.assemblies.build` will create orders where the `factory` column has the value "Seattle".
+In this case, using `@parts.assemblies.create` or `@parts.assemblies.build` will create assemblies where the `factory` column has the value "Seattle".

 ##### `extending`